 The goals of our executive compensation program are to align compensation with business objectives and performance, to enable us to attract, retain and reward executives who contribute to our long-term success and to increase stockholder value.
-Unlike many of our competitors, our future success depends to a substantial degree on our ability to retain and recruit highly qualified personnel.
-Notwithstanding the recent challenges facing the financial services industry, the market for highly qualified financial professionals remains extremely competitive.
+Unlike many other financial services firms, our future success depends to a substantial degree on our ability to retain and recruit highly qualified personnel as opposed to financial capital.
+The market for highly qualified financial professionals has been and remains extremely competitive.
 In addition, although our SMDs (which include our Named Executive Officers) have all entered into non-compete and non-solicitation agreements, the loss of such personnel could still jeopardize our relationships with clients and result in the loss of client engagements.
 Accordingly, it is imperative for our compensation programs to be highly competitive and reward outstanding individual achievement.